Eye-gaze Guided Multi-modal Alignment for Medical Representation Learning: Introduction

 \section{Introduction}

-\IEEEPARstart{W}{ith} the development of multi-modal learning, models in the pre-training phase can now utilize large amounts of paired multi-modal data, such as image-text pairs, audio-text pairs, etc., to optimize the multi-modal feature extraction and alignment capabilities.
+\IEEEPARstart{W}{ith} the development of multi-modal learning, pre-trained models can now utilize large amounts of paired multi-modal data, such as image-text pairs, audio-text pairs, etc., to optimize the multi-modal feature extraction and alignment capabilities.
 With the emergence of the CLIP~\cite{radford2021learning} model, contrastive learning has become the prominent framework of multi-modal learning.
 The advantage of this framework lies in its simplicity of structure and it does not require sample-level annotations.
 However, the main drawback is its heavy reliance on the scale of training data.
-When trained on smaller-scale data, the model cannot accurately learn the alignment relationship between multi-modal features.
-Subsequent works have sought to optimize this framework.
+Subsequent works have optimized this framework by leveraging potential auxiliary information between image and text data.
 For instance, GLIP~\cite{li2022grounded} and RegionCLIP~\cite{zhong2022regionclip} utilized pre-predicted annotation information to perform fine-grained region-level pre-training.
-They used detection networks firstly to predict image regions relevant to the text prompt, and then trained the model to align these image regions with their corresponding text descriptions.
+They introduced detection networks firstly to predict image regions relevant to the text prompt, and then trained the model to align these image regions with their corresponding text descriptions.
 However, these models heavily rely on the performance of the ROI detector and have high computational complexity.
-FILIP~\cite{yao2021filip} proposed a refined multi-modal alignment method using image patches and text tokens, choosing to perform this operation after the encoder.
-This significantly reduces the burden on training the model and enhances the flexibility of the architecture.
+FILIP~\cite{yao2021filip} proposed a refined multi-modal alignment operation after the encoder, relying solely on image patches and text tokens.
+Although this further explores the local feature relationships between multi-modal data, it still requires sufficient data support.
+When training on small-scale datasets, especially in the medical field, accurately learning alignment features between modalities becomes more challenging~\cite{cherti2023reproducible,zhao2023clip}.